 Five books by Shimon and Lindemann are also in the Midwest Photographers Project: Real Photo Postcard Survey, catalog for Portrait Society Gallery, Milwaukee, WI (2011); Unmasked & Anonymous: Shimon & Lindemann Consider Portraiture, catalog for Milwaukee Art Museum, WI (2008); What We Do Here (2008); Observations are Not Knowledge, catalog for Sarah Bowen Gallery, Brooklyn, NY (2006); and One Million Years is Three Seconds, experimental film and book (2008).

 Shimon completed a BS in Art at the University of Wisconsin, Madison (1983), and an MS in Social Documentary Photography at Illinois State University, Normal (1989).
 Lindemann completed a BA in Journalism at the University of Wisconsin, Madison (1983), and an MA in Social Documentary Photography at Illinois State University, Normal (1989).
 Shimon and Lindemann’s work has been exhibited extensively in the Midwest and nationally, including at Wendy Cooper Gallery, Chicago, IL; Seattle Art Museum, WA; the International Center of Photography, New York City; Sarah Bowen Gallery, Brooklyn, NY (solo show); and the Portrait Society Gallery, Milwaukee, WI (solo show).
 Their work is held in many public collections, including the Art Institute of Chicago, IL; Madison Museum of Contemporary Art, WI; Milwaukee Art Museum, WI; and the Wisconsin Historical Society, Madison, WI.
-Shimon and Lindemann are Associate Professors of Art at Lawrence University in Appleton, WI.
-They live and work in Manitowoc, WI.
+Shimon lives and works in Manitowoc, WI and is an Associate Professors of Art at Lawrence University in Appleton, WI.